kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 	- real time data persistence
 	- fast to implement
 - Cons
-	-   Like Operation is expensive
+	-   Like Operation is expensive (Use Cache to help with that)
 		- If your filter criteria uses equals = and the field is indexed, then most likely it will use an INDEX/CLUSTERED INDEX SEEK
 		- If your filter criteria uses LIKE, with no wildcards, it is about as likely as #1 to use the index.
 The increased cost is almost nothing
 		- If your filter criteria uses LIKE, but with a wildcard it's much less likely to use the index